 Use HPIO graphics and data in your work

-Note: This policy brief was published in January 2023.
-For more recent data, consult the data sources at the end of the publication.
+Note: This publication was published in May 2023.
+For most-recent data, consult the data sources at the end of the publication.

 Key data findings